 Easy Crock Pot Mashed Potatoes

-Save room on the stove and make your mashed potatoes in your crock pot.
-These easy crock pot mashed potatoes are rich, creamy, and so decadent.
-It’s a perfect side dish for holiday dinners.
+Save room on the stove and make your mashed potatoes in the crock pot.
+These easy crock pot mashed potatoes are rich, creamy, and decadent, making them a perfect side dish for holiday dinners.

 a bowl of mashed potatoes